 If you paid for your classes or have previous college courses and wish to have them added to your JST, you must send an official copy of your college transcript to your Service's JST or education office.

-These resources may overlap with Verification of Military Experience and Training (VMET) or with the Employee Summary Sheet (ESS).
+These resources may overlap with the VMET or ESS-CG.

 License Certification Certificate

 Credentialing